MathIsFun0/Ankh/README.md

 # Ankh
-A speedrun timer and autosplitter for Balatro.
+An in-game timer and autosplitter for Balatro.

 ## Installation
 Ankh requires [Lovely](https://github.com/ethangreen-dev/lovely-injector) to be installed in order to be used.
 To install it, you must copy `dwmapi.dll` into your Balatro game directory.
 You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".